A Survey on Bias and Fairness in Machine Learning: Bias in Data, Algorithms, and User Experiences

-\textbf{Presentation Bias.} \textit{Presentation bias is a result of how information is presented \cite{Baeza-Yates:2018:BW:3229066.3209581}.} For example, on the Web users can only click on content that they see, so the seen content gets clicks, while everything else gets no click.
-And it could be the case that the user does not see all the information on the Web \cite{Baeza-Yates:2018:BW:3229066.3209581}. \\ \textbf{Ranking Bias.} \textit{The idea that top-ranked results are the most relevant and important will result in attraction of more clicks than others}.
-This bias affects search engines~\cite{Baeza-Yates:2018:BW:3229066.3209581} and crowdsourcing applications~\cite{lerman2014leveraging}. \item \textbf{Social Bias.} \textit{Social bias happens when other people's actions or content coming from them affect our judgment.} \cite{Baeza-Yates:2018:BW:3229066.3209581}.
-An example of this type of bias can be a case where we want to rate or review an item with a low score, but when influenced by other high ratings, we change our scoring thinking that perhaps we are being too harsh \cite{wang2014amazon,Baeza-Yates:2018:BW:3229066.3209581}. \item \textbf{Emergent Bias.} \textit{Emergent bias happens as a result of use and interaction with real users.
+\item \textbf{Ranking Bias.} \textit{The idea that top-ranked results are the most relevant and important will result in attraction of more clicks than others}.
+This bias affects search engines~\cite{Baeza-Yates:2018:BW:3229066.3209581} and crowdsourcing applications~\cite{lerman2014leveraging}. \end{enumerate} \item \textbf{Popularity Bias}. \textit{Items that are more popular tend to be exposed more.
+However, popularity metrics are subject to manipulation---for example, by fake reviews or social bots} \cite{nematzadeh2017algorithmic}.
+As an instance, this type of bias can be seen in search engines \cite{nematzadeh2017algorithmic,816269} or recommendation systems where popular objects would be presented more to the public.
+But this presentation may not be a result of good quality; instead, it may be due to other biased factors. \item \textbf{Emergent Bias.} \textit{Emergent bias occurs as a result of use and interaction with real users.
 This bias arises as a result of change in population, cultural values, or societal knowledge usually some time after the completion of design} \cite{Friedman:1996:BCS:230538.230561}.
 This type of bias is more likely to be observed in user interfaces, since interfaces tend to reflect the capacities, characteristics, and habits of prospective users by design \cite{Friedman:1996:BCS:230538.230561}.
-This type of bias can itself be divided into more subtypes, as discussed in detail in \cite{Friedman:1996:BCS:230538.230561}.
+This type of bias can itself be divided into more subtypes, as discussed in detail in \cite{Friedman:1996:BCS:230538.230561}. \item \textbf{Evaluation Bias.} \textit{Evaluation bias happens during model evaluation} \cite{suresh2019framework}.
+This includes the use of inappropriate and disproportionate benchmarks for evaluation of applications such as Adience and IJB-A benchmarks.
+These benchmarks are used in the evaluation of facial recognition systems that were biased toward skin color and gender \cite{pmlr-v81-buolamwini18a}, and can serve as examples for this type of bias \cite{suresh2019framework}. \end{enumerate}